bijuthottathil/Snowflake-DBT/README.md

 Pre requisites
+Installation of Dbt Core in your machine -

+Steps to follow

-Installation of Dbt Core in your machine -Steps to follow Create a new folder in your machine then
+Create a new folder in your machine then,
         git clone https://github.com/dbt-labs/dbt-core.git
         cd dbt-core
         python -m pip install -r requirements.txt